-Boracay has 27 dive sites that are accessible via a short boat ride.
+Boracay has over 15 dive sites that are accessible via a short boat ride.
 Most of them are easy so it's a perfect place for beginners to learn.
 If you are a more experienced diver then there are some challenging dive sites as well, like Yapak.

 As for snorkeling: my favorite place for that is Tambisaan Beach.
 Or you can go island hopping and visit several good snorkeling spots by boat.

 Dive site difficulty ranges from beginner to advanced

 Learn Wind or Kitesurfing

 If you're up for some extreme adventure you can take up wind or kitesurfing at Bulabog Beach.
 Bulabog Beach has excellent conditions for beginning surfers as well as freestylers.

 The water is shallow and flat which lets you learn and progress quickly.
 And the average wind speed during windy season is 12 to 15 knots (up to 30+ knots).